fastruby/blog/_posts/2019-07-15-writing-fast-rails-part-3.markdown

 ## Conclusion

-It is a good practice to always use `find_each`, even though there are not many records on the table.
-That way if the table grow significantly, you don't have to worry about this issue.
+It is a good practice to always use `find_each`, even when there are not many records on the table.
+That way if the table does grow significantly, you don't have to worry about this issue in the future.

-Finally, if you need help improving the performance of your Rails application, [get in touch with us!](https://fastruby.io/#contact-us) We are constantly looking for new projects and opportunities to help you improve the performance of your Rails app.
+Finally, if you need help improving the performance of your Rails application, [get in touch with us!](https://fastruby.io/#contact-us) We are constantly looking for new projects and opportunities to help improve the performance of Rails apps.